benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Project boards

-If individual tasks are tracked as issues, project boards are how you track the progress of a project as a whole.
+If individual tasks are tracked as issues, [project boards](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are how you track the progress of a project as a whole.
 Project boards are a visual representation of what issues are on deck, what issues are in progress, and what issues have been completed (todo, doing, done).
-[Official docs](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).

 ## Finding information